Yuan-lab-LLM/Yuan3.0-Ultra/README.md

 In the stable phase of training, expert token loads are highly imbalanced: a small number of experts carry a large share of computation while some experts remain persistently underutilized, leading to wasted computational resources.
 The disparity between the highest- and lowest-load experts in the stable phase can reach nearly 500×.

-LAEP adaptively prunes low-load experts layer by layer according to the token distribution in each layer during the stable phase, and proposes an expert rearrangement algorithm that greedily redistributes the remaining experts across computing devices to achieve balanced load.
-Yuan3.0 Ultra begins pre-training with 1515B parameters and applies LAEP during the stable phase, achieving 33.3% parameter compression and a 49% improvement in pre-training efficiency.
+LAEP adaptively prunes low-load experts layer by layer according to the token distribution in each layer during the stable phase, and proposes an expert rearrangement algorithm that greedily rearranges the remaining experts across computing devices to achieve balanced load.
+Yuan3.0 Ultra begins pre-training with 1515B parameters and applies LAEP during the stable phase, achieving 33.3% parameter reduction and a 49% improvement in pre-training efficiency.

-### Improved Reflection Inhibition Reward Mechanism (RIRM)
+### Revised Reflection Inhibition Reward Mechanism (RIRM)

 During the Fast-thinking RL phase, models tend to produce excessive reflection steps on mathematical and scientific reasoning tasks.
 Yuan3.0 Ultra refines the training mechanism on top of the RAPO framework from Yuan3.0 Flash: correct samples with fewer reflection steps receive higher rewards, while incorrect samples with more reflection steps incur heavier penalties.
 The improved mechanism yields a **16.33%** improvement in training accuracy and a **14.38%** reduction in output token length.